Spiced Apple Cider Donut Holes

 - Make ahead tip: Prepared donuts freeze well up to 2-3 months.
 Allow to thaw overnight in the refrigerator and heat up in the microwave if desired.

-- Room temperature egg is preferred for even disbursement with the warm melted butter.
+- Room temperature egg is best so it mixes evenly with the warm melted butter.
 Bring an egg to room temperature quickly by letting it sit in warm water for 5 minutes.

 - Don’t have buttermilk?
 You can make your own DIY version.
 Measure 2 teaspoons of white vinegar or lemon juice in a measuring cup.
 Then, add enough milk (skim, 1%, 2%, or whole) to the same measuring cup until it reaches 1/2 cup.
 Stir it around and let sit for 5 minutes.
 The homemade “buttermilk” will be somewhat curdled and ready to use.

 Tag @sallysbakeblog on Instagram and hashtag it #sallysbakingaddiction.

 With kitchen-tested quality recipes and step-by-step tutorials, my goal is to give you the confidence to bake and cook from scratch.